Last Updated on September 21, 2023 by Samantha Harris

-Tortoises can get cracked shells due to a bad fall, conflict with other animals, attacks by predators, and certain illnesses/diseases.
-A tortoise will need immediate care and treatment to recover.
+Tortoises can get cracked shells due to a bad fall, conflict with other animals, attacks by predators, and certain illnesses and diseases.
+A tortoise will need immediate treatment and ongoing care to recover.

-For minor cracks, a tortoise may heal in a couple of weeks.
-For deeper cracks, it can take several months for a tortoise to recover, even with proper care.
+For minor cracks, a tortoise may heal within 2-4 weeks.
+Even with expert care, it can take months for a tortoise to recover from deeper cracks.

-If the tortoise doesn’t receive veterinary attention, organ damage can occur.
+If the tortoise doesn’t receive veterinary attention, permanent organ damage is possible.

-Most tortoise shells are cracked by heavy, sudden impact injuries, leading to broken shards of the shell piercing the soft layer of flesh underneath.
-This creates an opening for infection to seep in and develop.
+Most tortoise shells are cracked by heavy, sudden impact injuries, leading to broken shards of the shell piercing the soft layer of flesh beneath.
+This creates an opening for infection to get in and develop.

-Do this a few times every day for at least a week.
+Do this a few times each day for at least a week.
 If needed, continue this until you notice no more bleeding or debris on the tortoise’s shell.

-Also, cleaning and disinfecting the wounds will help prevent shell rot and blood infections.
+Also, cleaning and disinfecting the wounds can prevent shell rot and blood infections.

-During the healing period, keep your tortoise and its enclosure dry.
+During the healing period, keep the tortoise and its enclosure dry.

-This doesn’t mean that you should remove all humidity, as tortoises still need it to stay healthy.
-Instead, you should clean up any water and ensure your tortoise doesn’t sit on any wet substrate.
+This doesn’t mean you should remove all humidity, as tortoises still need water vapor in the air to stay healthy.
+Instead, clean up any water and ensure the tortoise doesn’t sit on any wet substrate.

 Standing water and dampness are breeding grounds for pathogens that may cause infection.

-If the tortoise’s wounds are infected, you’ll need to administer antibiotics, such as Ceftazidime and Baytril.
+If the tortoise’s wounds are infected, you’ll need to administer antibiotics like Ceftazidime and Baytril.

 Adhere to the dosing schedule and follow the after-care routine to clear up the infection.

 A minor crack will seal on its own and heal fully within weeks, while large cracks will take longer to recover.
-Large open wounds may refuse to heal, and they’re more vulnerable to bacteria and pathogens.
+Large open wounds may refuse to heal and are more vulnerable to bacteria.

-To ensure that your tortoise heals, you’ll need a veterinarian to seal these large cracks with zip-ties.
+To ensure the tortoise heals, you’ll need a veterinarian to seal these large cracks with zip ties.
 If pieces are shattered, they may require binding with wires.

 The resin should be given time to dry and harden before reintroducing the tortoise to its enclosure.

-Tortoise shells have a slow growth rate, taking weeks or even months to recover.
+Tortoise shells have a slow growth rate, taking weeks or months to recover.

 Much depends on where the shell is damaged.
-The soft tissue underneath the tortoise’s shell can take 2-3 weeks to recover, while the carapace can take 4-18 months to repair itself.
+The soft tissue underneath the shell can take 2-4 weeks to recover, while the carapace can take 4-18 months to repair itself.

 A tortoise’s shell may crack for the following reasons:

-Most captive tortoises are kept with other pets, including dogs with their powerful bite strength.
+Most captive tortoises are kept with other pets, including dogs with a strong bite force.

-If your dog finds your tortoise in the backyard, it might confuse it with a toy.
+If the dog finds a tortoise in the backyard, it might think it’s a toy.
 Even large pets intent on harmlessly playing with a tortoise may injure it, especially if play-fighting escalates to true aggression.

 Tortoises are known for their hard shells, but they’re not impenetrable.
-A strong bite may damage the shell, scratching, bruising, or even cracking it.
+A strong bite may cause damage, scratching, bruising, or even cracking the shell.

-A young tortoise will have an even weaker shell, and tortoises recovering from illnesses may also be vulnerable.
+A juvenile will have an even weaker shell, and tortoises recovering from illnesses may be vulnerable.

 Two Tortoises Fighting